Todd McFarlane: The Amazing Spider-Man

 McFarlane's work on Amazing Spider-Man made him an industry superstar.
-His cover art for Amazing Spider-Man No. 313, for which he was originally paid $700 in 1989, for example, would later sell for $71,200 in 2010.
+His cover art for Amazing Spider-Man No. 313, for which he was originally paid $700 in 1989, for example, later sold for $71,200 in 2010.
 One critic of McFarlane's detail-heavy style was Comics Journal editor Gary Groth, who said of McFarlane in a 2017 interview, "He doesn't have any authentic virtues as a visual stylist.
-His work is so overembellished that it disguised the fact that the composition is chaotic and cluttered to the point of being almost unreadable.
+His work is so overembellished that it disguises the fact that the composition is chaotic and cluttered to the point of being almost unreadable.
 He never really learned the craft of comics — he just faked it really well."

-During his run on The Amazing Spider-Man, McFarlane became increasingly dissatisfied with the lack of control over his own work, as he wanted more say in the direction of storylines.
-He began to miss deadlines, requiring guest artists to fill-in for him on some issues.
+During his run on The Amazing Spider-Man, McFarlane became increasingly dissatisfied with the lack of control over his work, as he wanted more say in the direction of storylines.
+He began to miss deadlines, requiring guest artists to fill in for him on some issues.
 In 1990, after a 28-issue run of Amazing Spider-Man, McFarlane told editor Jim Salicrup that he wanted to write his own stories, and would be leaving the book with issue No. 328, which was part of that year's company-wide "Acts of Vengeance" crossover storyline.
 In July 2012 the original artwork to that issue's cover, which features Spider-Man dispatching the Hulk, sold for a record-breaking $657,250 USD, the highest auction price ever for any piece of American comic book art.Buttery, Jarrod (December 2016).
 "Captain Universe: The Hero Who Could Be You!", Back Issue!, p.
 48. McFarlane was succeeded on Amazing Spider-Man by McFarlane's future fellow Image Comics co-founder Erik Larsen.

 New Spider-Man title

 Wanting to appease McFarlane, Marvel gave McFarlane a new, adjectiveless Spider-Man title for him to both write and draw.
-Spider-Man #1 (August 1990) sold 2.5 million copies, largely due to the variant covers with which Marvel, seeking to capitalize on McFarlane's popularity, published the issue in order to encourage collectors into buying more than one edition.
+Spider-Man #1 (August 1990) sold 2.5 million copies, largely due to the variant covers with which Marvel, seeking to capitalize on McFarlane's popularity, published the issue to encourage collectors into buying more than one edition.
 This practice was a result of the comics speculator bubble of the 1990s, which would burst later that decade.
 McFarlane, unbeknownst to his parents at the time, was making about a million dollars a year.
 McFarlane wrote and illustrated 15 of the series' first 16 issues, many issues of which featured other popular Marvel characters such as Wolverine and Ghost Rider in guest roles.